Electric Dry Needling: Benefits, Techniques, and What to Expect for Pain Relief

 The Needles Used in Dry Needling

-Beyond "Pistoning": Modern Dry Needling Techniques
+Modern Dry Needling Techniques

 Coning: Creating a three-dimensional treatment pattern

-This is why our clinic almost always incorporates electrical stimulation with dry needling treatments.
+Our local Ellisville clinic almost always incorporates electrical stimulation with dry needling treatments.
 The combination delivers superior outcomes compared to either technique alone.

-Dry Needling vs. Acupuncture: Understanding the Difference
+Dry Needling vs. Acupuncture: Which is Right for You

 Dry Needling | Acupuncture |